sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Claims Metadata
-Claims Metadata (such as locale or the confidence level the OpenID Provider has in the Claim for the user) can be expressed as attributes within the UserInfo object, but are outside the scope of this document.
+Claims Metadata (such as locale or the confidence level the OpenID Provider has in the Claim for the End-User) can be expressed as attributes within the UserInfo object, but are outside the scope of this document.
 These types of claims are best described by the trust framework the Clients and OpenID Providers operate within.